RManiyarasan/HALF_ADDER_SUBTRACTOR/README.md

 **Result:**
-        Thus the program has been verified successfully
+        The program has been verified successfully